 SECTION 14.14.2 LOW INCOME TARGETING

-These special scoring factor awards two points to projects that restrict rents/and incomes to not exceed the 50% area median income limit for all LIHTC units.
-Project owners may still opt for the 40/60 set aside, however, the declaration of restrictive covenants will reflect that all incomes /rents in the project will not exceed 50% AMI.
+This special scoring factor awards two points to projects that restrict rents/and incomes to not exceed the 50% area median income limit for all LIHTC units.
+Project owners may opt for the 40/60 set aside with the declaration of restrictive covenants reflecting that all incomes /rents in the project will not exceed 50% AMI.

 Applicant/Co-Applicants must submit a signed letter indicating this as back-up documentation for the preference points.
 Points will not be awarded for merely selecting this option on the application.